hbowie/softdevbigideas/ideas/Use Things Already Known to Work.md

 At the governance stage, this idea can be applied by using existing software rather than developing something new, including the idea of buying software rather than building new software.

-At the design stage, this idea can be applied by making use of existing application frameworks, component packages and <a href="https://en.wikipedia.org/wiki/Software_design_pattern" target="ref">design patterns</a>, rather than having development teams "roll their own" solutions.
+At the design stage, this idea can be applied by making use of existing application frameworks, component packages and <a href="https://en.wikipedia.org/wiki/Software_design_pattern" class="reflink" target="ref">design patterns</a>, rather than having development teams "roll their own" solutions.

 And at the execution stage, this idea can be applied by ensuring that data or logic needed in more than one place is created once by one team and made available as a reusable class, module, function or configuration file to others.